 5) They are ideal for individuals who live in small apartments, as they do not take up as much storage space when not in use.

-They also make a backpack blower for outside use, which you can use when doing yard cleanup.
-If you want more power for leaf and other debris removal, this type of portable cleaner is perfect.
+They also make a backpack blower found here for outside use that blows air out instead of a vacuum, which you can use when doing yard and leaf cleanup.
+If you want more power for leaf and other debris removal, this type of portable leaf cleaner would work well.

 Things To Consider When Purchasing a Backpack Vacuum